 And if all else fails…

 Don’t push Dad into it if he just isn’t there.
 Perhaps do half and half.
 When Mom changes baby, use the cloth diapers, when Dad changes baby, he can put on a disposable.
+Let's just support Dad in helping out with taking care of this new little life in any way he's comfortable.
 Often, once Daddy sees how easy it really is and that you have cloth diapers that match the colors of his favorite sports team…he’ll come around to cloth diapering too 😉

 Do you have tips for getting Daddy on board with cloth?
 Does your baby's daddy help with cloth diaper changes?
 Leave us a comment below and tell us about it!